ps2homebrew/pfsshell/README.md

 ## Building

-This project can be built by calling GNU Make.
-To build for Windows, install the mingw-w64 environment, then call GNU Make with `MINGW32=1` set.
+This project can be built by using the Meson build system.
+For more information about the system, please visit the following location: https://mesonbuild.com/

 ## Original project